James Fintan Lalor: Tithe Campaign

 Catholic Emancipation had been granted in 1829, and according to Patrick Lalor, Catholics would never be fully free while the burden of a foreign faith was on them in the form of tithes.
 Supported by his family, Patrick at a public meeting in Portlaoise, said he intended to give up paying tithes to a foreign faith.
-As a result of this declaration, Arthur Moore Mosse, who was the secretary of the Grand Jury, asked Patrick to call off his campaign offering to give him a receipt for the year's tithe, but this he refused.
+As a result of this declaration, Arthur Moore Mosse, who was the secretary of the Grand Jury, asked Patrick to call off his campaign offering to give him a receipt for the year's tithe, but he refused.
 Mosse then offered him a receipt that would free him from tithes for the rest of his life, and this was also refused.

 Shortly after, the proctor seized twenty of the brothers' sheep, but they got replevin and the sheep had to be returned.
-When the sheep had to be sold the family painted "Tithe" on them, which meant no-one would buy them.
-On the way to Smithfield market in Dublin no-one would offer any help to the drovers.
-In Dublin the only bid for them was from the steward of the Rev. John Latouch, a Mr. Brough.
+When the sheep had to be sold the family painted "Tithe" on them, which meant no one would buy them.
+On the way to Smithfield market in Dublin, no one would offer any help to the drovers.
+In Dublin, the only bid for them was from the steward of the Rev. John Latouch, a Mr. Brough.
 It was Latouch who had sent the proctor to the Lalors in the first place.
-As a result of this the sheep had to be placed on a boat for Liverpool, but even there no-one would bid for them, so they were then driven to Manchester and then to Leeds: most died on the road.
+As a result of this, the sheep had to be placed on a boat for Liverpool, but even there no one would bid for them, so they were then driven to Manchester and then to Leeds: most died on the road.

 The Lalor brothers had through their father become politically active.
 (The Tithe War had started according to O'Neill, but it would be some time before it would end.)

 Politics

 Politics began to play an important part in the life of the Lalor family.
 In 1832 Patrick Lalor, was called to give evidence before a Select Committee, having been recognised as one of the leaders in Daniel O'Connell's Repeal Association.
-Founding himself the Laois Liberal Club, which was in later year's part of the election machinery for Parnell.
-During the elections of this year, Patrick was to come in ahead of Sir Charles Coote, the Tory Party candidate winning the seat, and this was seen as a major victory to the cause.
+He founded himself the Laois Liberal Club, which was in later years part of the election machinery for Parnell.
+During the elections of this year, Patrick was to come in ahead of Sir Charles Coote, the Tory Party candidate winning the seat, and this was seen as a major victory for the cause.
 During the campaign the Tory paper, the Leinster Express, attempted to destroy Patrick's character, claiming he himself was a tyrant.
 Patrick was in 1835 to lose his seat to Thomas Vesey, the son of Lord Vesey.
 Lord Vesey during the election compelled his tenants to vote against their conscience, and those who did not were evicted from their holdings.